This is our story. How we started. How we grew. Where we are going.

 Having bought five more hot foil machines, the family found that they needed to move premises again.
 We bought a factory on Fitzwilliam Road.

 More help is needed.
 In comes Bob and John to help in production, and Sheryl and Ryan in the offices.

 It quickly became apparent that there was a need for higher speed production, which came in the way of an Edale 250 stack press.
 The early days of flexo production used water based ink systems but, within two years, Flexo using UV inks was the new technology.
 This solved a lot of issues and raised the quality bar much higher.
 By now we had outgrown our premises and moved again, this time to Hope Street on the edge of the town.

 We progressed, now owning five UV Flexo presses producing Labels, Tags, Tickets, Luggage Tags, and many more other products.

 We now need an office supervisor, and a finishing and despatch supervisor.
 In come Dawn and Trevor.

 As we grow, more people are needed in all areas of the business.
 In come Dave, Mac, Richard, Sid, Chris, Kelly, and Paul.
 Another Director, Ken, is appointed who stayed with the business for 20 years.

 Anita joins the company to look after HR, Quality, and Health & Safety.
 Having completed an MBA in the late 90’s, Anita was able to help in the management of the company as it continued to grow.

 We become one of the first adopters of digital printing technology in the UK with the introduction of a Xeikon press.

 We are approached to develop a more environmentally-friendly version of flexible packaging.
-Printing on our low migration Screen Inkjet digital press, we start to research and develop a ground-breaking finishing machine to fulfill this vision.
+Printing on our low migration Screen Inkjet digital press, we start to research and develop a ground-breaking finishing machine to fulfil this vision.